 The best way to take care of your basement’s health is to keep your sump pump fully functional.
-Any issues with your sump pump can lead to your home flooding and sustaining extensive water damage.
+Any problems regarding your sump pump can cause flooding and extensive water damage.
 Homes in Traverse City, MI, are especially susceptible to flooding as a result of melting snow and heavy rainfall.

 Many homeowners are unaware of the damage melting snow or even rainfall poses.
 Do not be one of them and leave your home exposed.
 You always want to make sure your sump pump is up to the task.
 Read on to find out more and avoid the need to repair expensive water damage.